If you’ve struggled to see a doctor or get medical treatment in recent months, you’ll have personal experience of the huge pressure the NHS is under.

 4. You may be covered for dental and optician appointments

 There are all kinds of extras that may be included in a private medical insurance policy.
-For example, you may get cover for routine dental and optical treatment.
-This could provide hundreds of pounds towards the cost of glasses or contact lenses, for example, or emergency dental treatment.
+For example, depending on which policy you choose, you may get cover for routine dental and optical treatment.
+This could potentially provide hundreds of pounds towards the cost of glasses or contact lenses, for example, or emergency dental treatment.

 Often this cover may be offered as an optional extra under your private health insurance policy, but it’ll usually be cheaper than taking out a standalone dental policy, for example.
 You can learn more about insurance specifically for dental treatment in our article Do I need dental insurance?